Nijeholtwolde

 The village was first mentioned in 1320 as Nieholtwolt, and means "new low-lying wood".
 Nije (new) has been added to distinguish from Oldeholtwolde.
 The church of Nijeholtwolde was demolished around 1700.
-There were no funds to rebuilt it, and a bell tower was constructed instead.
+There were no funds to rebuild it, and a bell tower was constructed instead.
 The tower has been restored in 1982.

 In 1840, Nijeholtwolde was home to 225 people.